plainionist/plainionist.github.io/_posts/2018-02-11-Implementing-Clean-Architecture-UseCases.md

 Calculating the cut-lines is a simple algorithm which walks the backlog from top to bottom, sums up estimations and matches these against the capacity.
 It is clearly about business rules so I will add it to a use case interactor.

-&#8680; Considering the existing interactors and my preference of pragmatic decisions I will put this logic into the RankingInteractor
+&#8680; Considering the existing interactors and my preference of pragmatic decisions I will put this logic into the ```RankingInteractor```.

 <img src="{{ site.url }}/assets/clean-architecture/RankingInteractor.2.png" class="dynimg"/>